 - Opening an international bank is highly recommended for the ease of transactions.
 For example, Transferwise.

 - An Estonia EU resident card is required for the process.
 It costs approximately USD $120 and gives individuals paperwork permission that all locals can enjoy.
 After ordering the resident card, it typically arrives within four to six weeks.

 - Once the resident card arrives, it needs to be validated at an Estonian embassy and will be active within 24 hours.
 This is the only time that the business owner needs to be anywhere in person.
-It’s important to note that not every country has an Estonian embassy, and a physical presence is also required from customers wanting to open a bank account at LHV.

 - Once validated, the resident card can be used to register a business.
 Everything else is done online.